If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 - Unless specifically designated, do not use your pressure cooker for canning.
 Most pressure cookers are not suitable for home canning. instant pot vs. pressure cooker

 - If you do put canning jars or other containers in your pressure cooker, always use the trivet so jars don't sit directly on the heating element.
+Jars will crack if you don't use the trivet.

 - When making beans, rice, or other foods that tend to foam, add a small amount of cooking oil to the pot before pressurizing.
 The oil helps to prevent foaming, which can clog the release valve(s).